 The following are required for proper submission of electronic theses and dissertations (ETDs):

-3. The thesis or dissertation converted to PDF and uploaded via the ETD Website
+2. The thesis or dissertation, with unsigned title page, converted to PDF and uploaded via the ETD Submission Website (eProjects 2.0).

 *Students will receive a confirmation from the ETD submission system once it has been accepted by the advisor.
 The Registrar’s office will be notified simultaneously of the ETD confirmation.